enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-i.md

 ---
 ## Content

-There are a number of Arithmetic Expressions operators used in aggregation.
+There are a number of arithmetic expressions operators used in aggregation.

 These operators are used for mathematical calculations of numbers.